-- There are two types of drug bags: ALS/BLS and BLS (fanny pack style). - All drug bags, both ALS/BLS and BLS, are the property of the Greater Miami Valley EMS Council. - There is an initiation fee for each new bag that EMS agencies add to the program. - There is an annual maintenance fee for each ALS/BLS bag and BLS bag. - There is an approved policy for replacement of lost or stolen drug bags (see Addendum A). - To maintain the integrity of the drug bag contents, pharmacy departments' seal each compartment of stocked drug bags with a blue plastic device.
+- There are two types of drug bags: ALS/BLS and BLS (fanny pack style). - All drug bags, both ALS/BLS and BLS, are the property of the GMVEMSC - GMVEMSC drug bags are only for use by EMS providers located or stationed within GMVEMSC's region.
+Agencies may not use GMVEMSC drug bags for runs originating from stations outside of or responding to an address outside of GMVEMSC's region. - Except in extreme circumstances, a GMVEMSC drug bag should not be used on multiple runs. - There is an initiation fee for each new bag that EMS agencies add to the program. - There is an annual maintenance fee for each ALS/BLS bag and BLS bag. - There is an approved policy for replacement of lost or stolen drug bags (see Addendum A). - To maintain the integrity of the drug bag contents, pharmacy departments' seal each compartment of stocked drug bags with a blue plastic device.
 The seal should only be broken for administration of prehospital emergency medical treatment by approved EMS personnel.
 After prehospital emergency medical treatment use, the drug bag should be cleaned and re-sealed with the red plastic device contained inside each drug bag compartment. - The following actions may be taken for any department found to be in non-compliance with the Drug Bag Exchange Program Operating Guideline regarding opening and resealing the drug bag: - Notification of the Fire Chief, EMS Administrator, or Private Ambulance Administrator. - The governing agency, e.g., city council, trustees, EMFTS for private ambulance service, will be notified that action is being initiated for the Fire, EMS and Private ambulance service. - Removal of all drug bags from all locations of said Fire, EMS and Private ambulance service. - Written notification to the following that the said service is in violation of the operating policy of the Drug Bag Exchange Program: - Medical Director - Regional Physician Advisory Board - OH State Pharmacy Board - OH Division of EMS - All hospitals participating in the drug bag exchange program - GMVEMS Council maintains an information database for all EMS personnel authorized to participate in the Drug Bag Exchange Program. - Rosters with certification expiration dates for EMS providers are available via an online database for review and updates.